Henry Maddocks (politician): Political career

 In both the general elections of 1910 he unsuccessfully stood as Conservative candidate for the Nuneaton division of Warwickshire but was elected as a Coalition Conservative, at the 1918 general election as Member of Parliament for the same seat. and re-elected in 1922.
 He was knighted in the King's Birthday Honours List in June 1923 and among his profession he was talked of as a future Solicitor-General.
 However, at the 1923 general election the Conservative government led by Stanley Baldwin fell and he was defeated by the Liberal Party candidate Herbert Willison, who was ironically a longstanding friend and a solicitor who had instructed Maddocks to take on cases in the latter's early years as barrister.
 Maddocks did not stand for Parliament again.

 Personal life

-He married in 1895 Elsie Mary, daughter of John Anslow of Coventry, by whom he had six sons one of which William Michael Maddocks went on to become High Sheriff of Warwickshire for 1963.
+Maddocks married in 1895, Elsie Mary, daughter of John Anslow of Coventry, by whom he had six sons.
+Captain Henry Hollingdrake Maddocks was awarded the Military Cross and Lt.
+John Anslow Maddocks was killed in the First World War. one of which William Michael Maddocks went on to become High Sheriff of Warwickshire for 1963.
 Maddocks, whose last home was at "Wytheford", Sandy Lodge, Northwood, Middlesex, died in June 1931 aged 60 and was buried in nearby Pinner Cemetery.